6 Step Financial Aid Process

 IRS Data Retrieval Tool

-Verifying your income will be easier and faster if you and/or your parents have already completed your IRS Federal Tax Returns.
+Verifying your income will be easier and faster if you and/or your parents have already completed their Federal Tax Returns.

-- If you are unable to use the IRS Data Retrieval Tool, you will need to request and submit a copy of you and/or your parents IRS Tax Return Transcripts
+- If you are unable to use the IRS Data Retrieval Tool, you will need to request and submit a copy of you and/or your parents Federal Tax Return Transcripts

 General eligibility requirements include: